pfunks/TCTest/test_faq.md

 There is also an **Explore** link in the main menu, where you can browse through posts based on tags.

+## Can I see which users I have muted?

+Yes, this can be seen under your settings page.

+## Can I see which users have muted me?

+This information is currently not presented via Steemit.com.

 # Posting

 ## What can users upload to Steemit?